json-everything/json-everything-blog/_posts/2023-06-23-tryparse-async.md

 it needs to be set before the method returns.
 That means it can only be set as part of `// some stuff`.
 But in the `async` version, it's not apparent that `value` has to be set before anything awaits, so they just forbid having the `out` parameter in async methods altogether.

+In the context of my `.TryResolve()` method, I'd have to set the `out` parameter _before_ I fetch the URI content, but I can't do that because the URI content is what goes in the `out` parameter.

 Given this new information, it seems the first option of implementing the async method without `async`/`await` really isn't an option.

 ## A new pattern

-While I found musing over the consequences of `out` parameters in async methods interesting, I think the bigger lesson from this experience is finding a new version of the "try" pattern.
+While I found musing over the consequences of `out` parameters in async methods interesting, I think the more significant outcome from this experience is finding a new version of the "try" pattern.

 ```c#
 Task<(bool, ResultType)> TrySomethingAsync(InputType input)